IBEX’s Revolutionary Bone Health Study Published in the BMJ – Read it here

 IBEX Trueview® – delivering an accurate osteoporosis diagnosis from standard X-rays

 Using advanced physics modelling and AI methods, IBEX Trueview® can return an accurate measure of bone health from up to 30% of the DR scans taken for other clinical purposes.

 Trueview is applied retrospectively to scan data, requiring no change to system hardware, operating protocols or radiographer workflow.
 For compatible scans, a bone health classification is automatically reported, enabling patients with suspected osteoporosis to be flagged and directed into the appropriate osteoporosis care pathway.

 Trueview matches bone thickness CT ground truth with an R2 value of 0.982 for all body parts.
-In a recent clinical study of DR neck of femur scans, Trueview reported a 0.91 sensitivity and 0.97 sensitivity to osteoporosis.
+In a recent clinical study of DR neck of femur scans, Trueview reported a 0.91 sensitivity and 0.97 specificity to osteoporosis.

 The benefits of Trueview opportunistic bone health screening